selsamman/redux-capi/docs/examples_todo.md

 ```
 It contains a selector to determine if the link should be active (because it represents the current filter criteria) and a binding to the action for setting the current filter.
 It becomes a higher order component of Link.
 ## Redux-capi
+###API
-In redux-capi all of the above is reduced to an api
+In redux-capi all of the above is reduced to an API specification
 ```
 export const todoAPI = createAPI({
     redactions: todoRedactions,
     selectors: todoSelectors,
 })

 ```
-which consists of redactions:
+###Redactions
+These redactions replace the actions and individual reducers
 ```
 export const todoRedactions = {